BrianLusina/PythonSnips/pysnips/data_structures/lists/linked_lists/singly_linked_list/README.md

 Remember that the coding interview is a dialogue, and sometimes your interviewer expects she'll have to offer some hints along the way.

 One of the most impressive things you can do as a candidate is listen to a hint, fully understand it, and take it to its next logical step.
-Interview Cake gives you lots of opportunities to practice this.
-Don't be shy about showing lots of hints on our exercises—that's what they're there for!